 Pancreatic cancer causes diabetes in 25 to 50% of people, which leads to symptoms of high blood sugar, such as frequently urinating large volumes and excessive thirst.

 Early diagnosis of tumors in the body or tail of the pancreas is difficult because symptoms occur late and physical examination and blood test results are often normal.
-When adenocarcinoma of the pancreas is suspected, the preferred tests are computed tomography (CT) or magnetic resonance cholangiopancreatography (MRCP—see Imaging Tests).
-Other commonly used tests are ultrasonography, endoscopic retrograde cholangiopancreatography (see Fig. 1: Understanding Endoscopic Retrograde Cholangiopancreatography), and magnetic resonance imaging (MRI).
+When adenocarcinoma of the pancreas is suspected, the preferred tests are computed tomography (CT) or magnetic resonance cholangiopancreatography (MRCP—see Magnetic Resonance Imaging).
+Other commonly used tests are ultrasonography, endoscopic retrograde cholangiopancreatography (see Fig. 2: Understanding Endoscopic Retrograde Cholangiopancreatography), and magnetic resonance imaging (MRI).
 Blood tests are also done.

 To confirm the diagnosis, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using a CT or ultrasound scan as a guide.
 However, this approach often misses the tumor and may spread cancer cells out of the local area along the track of the needle.
 The same approach may be used to obtain a biopsy sample from the liver to look for cancer that has spread to the pancreas.
 If the results of these tests are normal but the doctor still strongly suspects adenocarcinoma, the pancreas may be evaluated surgically.